Crynoore/CryBrew-DnD/content/Classes/Class/Ranger/Sub Class/Draconic venator.md

 	You can use your action to fire a your Hellfire weapon in a visible range of 120ft.
 It deals damage in an area of 30ft.
 When you use your Hellfire weapon, all creatures in the area must make a saving throw, the DC of this saving throw is 8 + your Constitution modifier + your proficiency bonus.
 A creature takes 2d8 damage on a failed save, and half as much damage on a successful one. add a d8 at lvl 11 and 16. you cannot use it again until you complete a short or long rest.

 - you get to use wings
-	you can fly for 100ft with a flying speed of 50 feet. add a 50ft at lvl 11 and 16.
+	you can fly for 2 hours with a flying speed of 50 feet. add a 1hour at lvl 11 and 16.
 #### Dragon's wits {passive}
 level 11